umesh1989/bigquery-data-ingestion/README.md

-This repo is for random single script python codes.
+This repo contains a generic code to fetch data from bigquery and stores it in snowflake